-Pick a path and dedicate yourself to it for a minimum of 3 months.
+Pick a path and dedicate yourself to it for a minimum of three months.

 For example, let’s say you decide you want to become a mobile affiliate.
-Now spend the next 3 months studying as much mobile as possible, and learning as many mobile campaigns as possible.
+Now spend the next three months studying as much mobile as possible and learning as many mobile campaigns as possible.

 You can’t study everything in affiliate marketing, but you can master one subsection of it.

-3. One of the things I always tell people wanting to get success in affiliate marketing and business, in general, is to take big action.
+3. One of the things I always tell people wanting to achieve success in affiliate marketing and business, in general, is to take big action.

-I know you’re a big proponent of this too – how important is it would you say to have a game plan and how do you go about getting organised to that level?
+I know you’re a big proponent of this too.
+How important is it to have a game plan, and how do you go about getting organized to that level?

-People either plan TOO much and take no action, or they either don’t plan and take TOO much action.
+People either plan too much and take no action, or they don’t plan and take too much action.

-The hardest thing for people to finding that balance between planning and taking action.
+The hardest thing for people is finding that balance between planning and taking action.

 I always have a game plan for everything I do.
-The key is that once I SET that game plan, I go into execution mode.
-Don’t make the mistake of setting a plan, and keep changing the plan over and over again.
+The key is that once I set that game plan, I go into execution mode.
+Don’t make the mistake of setting a plan and then changing the plan over and over again.

 As far as getting organized, I like to use a system called AgileResults.
-It’s a simple system that uses the rule of 3.
+It’s a simple system that uses the rule of three.

-Every year I have 3 outcomes I want to achieve.
-That trickles down into 3 outcomes for the month, for the week, and for the day.
+Every year I have three outcomes I want to achieve.
+That trickles down into three outcomes for the month, for the week, and for the day.
 It’s a waterfall system.

-By limiting my goals to 3, it keeps me organized and focused.
+By limiting my goals to three, it keeps me organized and focused.

 4. If you had to start again tomorrow, what would be the first thing you’d do to rebuild your affiliate marketing empire?

-I’m assuming that I’m starting with $0, and zero knowledge of affiliate marketing.
+I’m assuming that I’m starting with zero dollars and zero knowledge of affiliate marketing.